The axiom system of classical harmony: Introduction

+The axiomatization is completed by the \emph{modulation} (musical key change) rules, which give constraints on several consecutive chords which a modulation consists of.
+These rules are musically quite complex but mathematically less interesting, therefore we omit them; see Section \ref{modulations} of the Appendix for an overview.
 As for the compositional principles not detailed in \cite{benson}, we follow the traditional Hungarian music theory coursebook \cite{kesztler}.
-In this article we use the German notation of classical harmony, according to the Hungarian convention, but we note that in the meaning of the axioms this makes no difference from e.g. the British notation system.
+We use the German notation of classical harmony, according to the Hungarian convention, but in the meaning of the axioms this makes no difference from e.g. the British notation system.

-The contribution of this paper is to give a logical basis for musicians for writing a new music theory coursebook for high schools.
+The contribution of this paper is the construction of a mathematical axiom system for classical harmony.
+In particular, we classify musical keys.
+We prove that there are \emph{exactly three different keys} with the common base on the equal-tempered piano, up to enharmony.
+Our main result is the fundamental theorem of tonality, which makes it possible to embed the Classicist chord-changing compositional principles as constraints to a consistent axiom system.
+Our work gives a logical basis for writing a new music theory coursebook for high schools.
 This seems to be necessary in Hungary, and it can also be helpful in other European countries.
-In particular, we give a classification of musical keys.
-We show that there are \emph{exactly three different keys} with the common base tone on the equal-tempered piano, up to enharmonic equivalence.
-The main theorem of this paper is the fundamental theorem of tonality, which makes it possible to embed the chord-changing compositional principles as constraints to a mathematical axiom system.

 The paper is organized as follows.
 Section \ref{alja} enumerates and logically orders basic musical notions.
 It also explains compliance of triads and seventh chords with classical harmony.
 In Section \ref{hangnem}, we define and classify musical keys.
 In Section \ref{top}, we present the model of homophonic four-part pieces.
 Musical functions and functional tonality are defined in Section \ref{tonikus}, while the fundamental theorem of tonality and the structure of our axiom system is presented in Section \ref{fő}.
-Finally, Section \ref{mod} summarizes the compositional principles for modulations.